Pixelairport/scout-connect/README.md

 #### Patreon

-Support me with a small monthly fee at <a href="https://patreon.com">Patreon</a>.
+Support me with a small monthly fee at <a href="https://patreon.com/pixelairport">Patreon</a>.

 #### Twitch

-On my Pixelairport Twitch Channel I support Startups to build great products.
+On my <a href="https://twitch.tv/pixelairport">Pixelairport Twitch-Channel</a> I support Startups to build great products.
 You can watch my streams and subscribe my channel.
 As a Amazon Prime user this is also free for you and I can earn money, even if you did not pay anything extra.
 I would be happy to see you at my stream.
 If you have questions, come in when I'm live.